Shopping for yellow sticker bargains can become a way of life, rather than just a way to save some money!

 Most frozen vegetables, including sweetcorn, will need to be cooked before you can eat them.

 If you intend to use frozen sweetcorn or other vegetables as part of a cold salad, check the instructions on the packaging first.
 If the advice is that the sweetcorn or other frozen vegetables should be cooked, you must ensure that this is done before they are eaten cold.

-When food is cooked in an oven, it is through a combination of three different heat transfer methods.
+When food is cooked in an oven, three different heat transfer methods are used.

 Radiant or direct heat